ResaleAI/receipt-components/README.md

 The Abstract Syntax Tree (AST) is an intermediate form for the receipt components representing the structure of a receipt using a tree of receipt nodes that can take certain props

+### Node

+A node is a basic object that can then be transformed by renderers into a desired output.
+As opposed to components, when creating nodes you define the exact outputs for nodes which can allow for custom behavior not possible with components.

 ### Component

 A component is a special kind of AST node that uses a render function to build a template string that can then be parsed and turned into an AST.